 How Do You Transfer Your Site to GoDaddy?

-Depending on which hosting type you choose, it may take anywhere from a few minutes to a few hours for you to get all the details of your hosting account.
-It will send you key pieces of information like your temporary domain, the link to your cPanel account, and your login information.
-You have to have all of this ready to go to complete the transfer, which is why you must complete this step first.
+Depending on which hosting type you choose, it may take anywhere from a few minutes to a few hours to get all the details of your hosting account.
+It will send you key information like your temporary domain, the link to your cPanel account, and your login information.
+You must have all of this ready to complete the transfer, which is why you must complete this step first.

-The next step is to access your cPanel account on your current host and make a backup of all your files.
-This is a simple process that will usually only take a few minutes to complete, although it could take a little longer if your site has a large amount of data.
+The next step is to access your cPanel account on your current host and back up all your files.
+This is a simple process that usually only takes a few minutes to complete, although it could take a little longer if your site has a large amount of data.

 To complete this step, simply follow these instructions:

-- Access the backup wizard: The step is to go to the Files section of cPanel and click on the backup wizard.
-This brings you to the area where you can perform full backups of your site.
+- Access the backup wizard: Go to the Files section of cPanel and click on the backup wizard.
+This brings you to the area where you can fully backup your site.

-- Add email information if needed: If you have created email accounts and forwarders for your site, you can add them into the backed-up data as well if you want them moved over.
+- Add email information if needed: If you have created email accounts and forwarders for your site, you can add them to the backed-up data as well if you want them moved over.

-- Select relevant domains: If you have more than one site that you’re transferring over to GoDaddy, you can choose to make backups of all of them at this time.
+- Select relevant domains: If you have more than one site you’re transferring to GoDaddy, you can choose to make backups of all of them now.
 Skip this step if you’re only moving one site over.

-Once the backup program has run, make a note of where it placed the backup files.
+Once the backup program has run, note where it placed the backup files.
 It’s generally best to have the backup file stored on your PC to be uploaded easily to GoDaddy in the next step.

-You now want to log into the cPanel on your GoDaddy account.
+Next, log into the cPanel on your GoDaddy account.
 The link to this and your account information should have been emailed to you.
-To complete this process, go to the files section of cPanel and, once again, click the backup wizard.
+To complete this process, go to the files section of cPanel and, again, click the backup wizard.

 This time, choose restore.
-For restoring, start by restoring the home directory, then go through and restore your MySQL databases and email accounts if needed.
+Start by restoring the home directory, then go through and restore your MySQL databases and email accounts if needed.
 Once done, the data for your site has been transferred to GoDaddy and is technically ready to go.

-Before you start sending traffic to your new GoDaddy hosting account, test everything out to make sure it’s working properly.
+Before you start sending traffic to your new GoDaddy hosting account, test everything to ensure it’s working properly.

 In your welcome email from GoDaddy, you’ll have been given a temporary domain or an internet protocol (IP) address to access your site.
-Put that domain into your address bar in your browser to make sure everything is working correctly.
-Your site should load up without any trouble.
+Put that domain into your browser’s address bar to ensure everything works correctly.
+Your site should load without any trouble.